zencd/suspender/README.md

 - make unique extension icons
 - when user unfreezes a tab make sure the content is still there, and warn maybe
 - there is a Chrome's feature: multi-tab selection
+- try use Chrome's image caching to pick screenshot from cache first, and then from `storage` if missed

 ## todo options